Story of Ted Weisgal and Leisure Learning Unlimited

 up.
 She decided to introduce herself.

-"My name is Donna.
+"My name is Deborah.
 I run an organization called the 'Class

 Factory'.
 Are you one of the teachers here?"